CCBDA-UPC/Assignments-2025/Lab07.md

 - AWS Elasticbeanstalk environment.
 - AWS EC2 instances

-> :question: **Question 7.12 Describe what you've seen in the AWS Elasticbeanstalk and EC2 consoles**: logs, number of instances running,etc.
+> :question: **Question 7.12**: Describe what you've seen in the AWS Elasticbeanstalk and EC2 consoles: logs, number of instances running,etc.
 Anything that you consider meaningful and provide your explanation and thoughts.

-> :question: **Question 7.13 Have you been able to execute the action?
+> :question: **Question 7.13**: Have you been able to execute the action?
 Share your thoughts about the complete action.

 ### Yet a new administrative script